kindelia/Kindelia/WHITEPAPER.md

 In other words, Kindelia doesn't need a built-in token to have block rewards and miner fees.
-Instead, it flexibly allows users to pay fees in whatever tokens they want, and miners to collect block rewards from a constellation of built-in tokens, rather than a single official one.
+Instead, it flexibly allows users to pay fees in whatever tokens they want, and miners to collect block rewards from a constellation of user-deployed tokens, rather than a single official one.

 Benchmarks
 ----------